Nurse Q&A: Lifestyle, Misconceptions, and Frustrations

 6. Age old argument.
 Nationally mandated nurse-to-patient ratios.” – Andrew

 Agree?
 Disagree?
-What are your thoughts?
+What are your thoughts on these commonly asked nurse questions?